cleesmith/cellipede/README.md

 **or**

-> Actually, if you have python and pip installed it's the same steps as a Mac, except for step 3 which should be:
+> Actually, if you have python and pip installed then it's the same steps as a Mac, except for step 3 which should be:
 ```
 3. pip install -r windows_requirements.txt
 ```